jasonhkennedy/bowling-scorer/README.md

 If the servers were CPU-bound, a caching system could be setup to retrieve games instead of recalculating.
 A simple start would be in-memory caching, although since the permutations of possible games is very high some sort of persistent storage would be wise.
 I decided to go with a non-storage implementation to allow easier scaling that doesn't depend on storage implementation.

+### Dependencies
+The server application is written in node.js and depends on 'express' and 'body-parser' that can be found in npm.

 ## API
 ### POST /v1/games/:rolls
 #### Description